- Investigate all reports of active or suspected cases of Tuberculosis

 - TB Information for Workplaces

 Interferon Gamma Release Assays (IGRA Testing)

 Two Interferon Gamma Release Assays (IGRAs) are licensed for use in Canada:

 - Quantiferon TB Gold (available through Gamma-Dynacare commercial laboratories)

 These tests are not covered under the Ontario Health Insurance Plan (OHIP) and cost approximately $90 each.

-For more information see the Canada Communicable Disease Report Volume 34, ACS-6, October 2008: Updated Recommendations on Interferon Gamma Release Assays for Latent Tuberculosis Infection.
+- Canada Communicable Disease Report Volume 34, ACS-6, October 2008: Updated Recommendations on Interferon Gamma Release Assays for Latent Tuberculosis Infection.